rsanchovilla/SimH_cpanel/README.md

 punched cards, and of course rows and rows of buttons and switches.

-The aim of this project is to add nice visuals to SimH simulators on an interactive GUI to recreate the hypnotic experience of looking the computer _processing_ and pushing/toggling that buttons and switches.
+The aim of this project is to add nice visuals to SimH simulators on an interactive GUI to recreate the hypnotic experience of looking the computer _processing_ and operating it by pushing/toggling that buttons and switches.

 The visuals covers interactive control panels (lights, switches, buttons toggles) but also other devices: tapes, card readers, disk, plotters, scopes, etc.